 However, spiritual dryness does become a problem if we:

-- do not recognise that we are becoming depleted, or
+- Do not notice that we are becoming depleted, or

-- do not recognise that God is the answer to our need, or
+- Do not recognize that God is the answer to our need, or

-Therefore it is important for us to recognise the signs of depletion as early as possible.
+Therefore it is important for us to identify the signs of depletion as early as possible.

 Signs of Spiritual Dryness